 The best wound dressing maintains a healthy amount of moisture on the foot to create a favorable environment for the wound.
 It must be changed at least once or twice per day, depending on the stage and severity of the ulcer.
 Wound dressing helps control infection, as do antibiotics.

 Offloading is also a very important but often overlooked component of diabetic foot ulcer treatment.
 When you offload, you remove pressure from your injured foot and give new, healthy cells the opportunity to thrive.
 Crushes, knee scooters, and wheelchairs all accomplish offloading.

-Hyperbaric Wound Care
+Hyperbaric Wound Care for Diabetic Ulcers